lhohan/tech-radar/docs/index.md

 - MacOS
 - Linux

-Requires a JDK installation, tested with 1.8 so should work for an JDK with higher version number.
+Requires a JDK installation, tested with 1.8 so should work for any JDK with higher version number.

 ## Motivation